 What to do if your tent fails

 If you experience high winds, stay calm.
 This applies to both hiking and camping.
 If you are hiking in high winds cover up exposed skin.
-Bring and wear a balaclava, rain jacket and rain pants (full zip rain pants are easy to put on), and goggles.
+Bring and wear a balaclava, rain jacket and rain pants (full zip rain pants are easy to put on when wearing snoewshoes), and goggles.
 Once protected, you will be able to stay warm while hiking in all but the most extreme conditions.

-At night your tent protects you from the wind chill factor.
+At night your tent protects you from the wind chill.
 Be aware that you cannot always position the narrow side of the tent against the wind, because the wind may change direction in the course of the night.
 When high winds occur it may seem like the wind will blow the tent apart, but be aware that a 10 mph wind is loud in a tent.
-The wind may not be as strong as it seems inside the tent.
+The wind may not be as strong as it seems when you are inside the tent.
 Even a 20 mph wind can seem terrifying, especially the first time you experience it in a tent.

 Mountaineering tents, including the small ones using an “x” design (two bending poles that cross corner to corner in the shape of an X) are among the most wind proof.
 That said, I have seen quite a few 3-season tents ride out winds that were likely around 20–30 mph.
 Some 3-season tents use the same basic x-design as small mountaineering tents, such as the REI Co-op Passage 1 and the North Face Stormbreak 1.
 The only tent that I have actually seen fail is the 2-person Big Agnes Copper Spur UL (twice with two different tents).
 The smaller 1-person Big Agnes Copper Spur UL did fine.
 The larger 2-person tent puts more pressure on the poles than the smaller tent.

 Having your tent fail in the loud roar of high winds is a disturbing experience.
 Remain calm and stay in the tent.
 Your body will anchor the tent and the tent will still provide some protection from the wind chill.
-Never leave a tent in high wind without first putting on your wind protecting gear.
-The worse case scenario would be to climb out of the tent and have the tent with your wind protective gear blow off the mountain.
+Never leave a tent in high wind without first putting on your wind protecting gear and securing all the gear you have.
+The worse case scenario would be to climb out of the tent and have the tent and your wind protective gear blow off the mountain.

 I’ve never done this, but if I thought the tent poles were about to break, I might release the tension from the front grommets (easiest to access) and try to hold the tent close to the ground (while inside).
+This is an untested idea and might be counter productive.
 Usually the wind will die down and you can later pack up and move to a lower elevation or more sheltered spot.

 Know your gear limits

-If the forecast includes gale force winds (scale 7–10), don’t go backpacking.
-With the right gear, I can remain comfortable in a wind chill down to around –15 while hiking, but if 30 mph winds are in the night time forecast, I wouldn’t go, because at night I rely on a tent and do not want to test it’s limits too far.
+If the forecast includes gale force winds (scale 7–10) and deep cold, it is best to not go backpacking.
+With the right gear, I can remain comfortable in a wind chill down to around –15 while hiking, but if 30 mph winds are in the night time forecast, I wouldn’t go unless I can be sure of some natural wind shelter, because at night I rely on a tent and do not want to test it’s limits too far.
 While you can plan to be in a tent at night for protection, there is the possibility that some situation might require that you are not in your tent.
 A 20 mph wind at night is my usual limit and I would avoid that too if the forecast indicated that it would be sustained for many hours.
 The wind is often stronger than the forecast, so if the wind forecast is already 20–30 mph at night, you might be placing your tent in a situation exceeding its limits.